ansible/community-docs/releasing_collections_with_release_branches.rst

 Planning
 ========

-1. Announce your intention to release the collection in a corresponding pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel (and in other dedicated channels if exist) in advance.
+1. Announce your intention to release the collection in a corresponding pinned release issue / community pinboard of the collection and in the ``#ansible-community`` `Matrix/IRC channel <https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat>`_ (and in other dedicated channels if exist) in advance.

 2. Be sure that all the other repository maintainers are informed about the time of the following release.